GutenkunstLab/SloppyCell/Doc/README.txt

 .. topic:: News

+   January 23rd, 2007: **SloppyCell 0.6 released!**

+      Lots of work over the past few months.
+The parallel processing code has been completely rewritten.
+Preliminary support for algebraic rules is also in (many thanks to Jordan Atlas) for his help.

+      Grab it from our `download page <http://sourceforge.net/project/showfiles.php?group_id=140498>`_.

    September 22nd, 2006: **New windows installer**

       An installer for Python 2.4 on Windows is now available.
 See the